 • Notes Day.
 While Catmull and Lasseter were transforming Disney Animation, Pixar was starting to face its own crisis.
 After years of success, people were starting to self-censor.
 Meanwhile production costs were increasing, with growing external market pressures.
 At an offsite retreat, Pixar leaders identified the need to reduce costs by 10%.
 They decided to close down the office for 1 day, so everyone could jointly solve the problem.
 Thus, Notes Day was born.
 Get more details on Notes Day in our full summary, or get a copy of the book to read the full account (including detail breakdown of how they planned for and conducted the event).

 OTHER DETAILS IN THE BOOK TO LOOK OUT FOR

 Stories are powerful, and this book is packed with stories that help you to experience the challenges, triumphs, and learning experiences through Catmull’s eyes.
-Do get our full book summary for more details on each of the tips and ideas above.
+Do get our full Creativity Inc summary bundle for more details on each of the tips and ideas above.

 Or, get a copy of the book for vivid, inspiring details and stories, including: